 The employer may be negligent if they hired the employee and knew or should have known that the employee was not a safe driver.
 If an employee will be driving a company vehicle, the employer should ensure that the employee has a commercial drivers license and a clean driving record.
 Some employers require drug testing of their employees.
 An employer may also be responsible if they failed to properly supervise the employee.
 For example, neglecting to ensure drivers are following proper safety protocols and laws relating to transportation may be a basis of liability.
 If the employer fails to use due care in hiring and supervising employees, they can be deemed negligent and therefore liable.

 An employer does not have to be independently negligent in order for vicarious liability to apply.
 The principle of vicarious liability is based on the concept that employees are acting on the employer’s behalf while completing duties in their line of work.
 If an employee is using a corporate vehicle while “in the course of employment”, the company is liable.

 If you are an employee that was injured while you were driving a corporate vehicle, you have options.
 You likely have a workers compensation claim.
 The first question is whether you were working at the time of the accident.
 That may seem like a straightforward question, but there is often a large gray area of what constitutes work duties.
 For instance, if you were not driving on company time but running by the bank for your employer during a lunch break, that can constitute working even if you are off the clock.
 This area of the law can get very fact-dependent and that is why it is a good idea to speak to an attorney who will be able to offer deeper insight, specific to the facts in your case.

-If you are an employee who was injured in a corporate owned vehicle, here are a few steps you should do to ensure you are properly compensated for your damages:
+If you are an employee who was injured in a company owned vehicle, here are a few steps you should do to ensure you are properly compensated for your damages:

 - Write down all the facts you remember about the accident.